Previous dayApril 19, 2026Next day

 15.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 4 km SSW of Indios, Puerto Rico came in on April 19, 2026 at 19:44 UTC.
-It arrived roughly 13 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 15.5 km, the event was shallow crustal.
-The epicenter is at 17.959°, -66.839°.
+Seismographs logged a magnitude 2.3 earthquake 4 km SSW of Indios, Puerto Rico with origin time 19:44 UTC on April 19, 2026.
+Coming 13 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 15.5 km below the surface, classifying it as shallow crustal.
+Coordinates: 17.959°, -66.839°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19